OpenZeppelin/openzeppelin-sdk/packages/docs/docs/website/versioned_docs/version-2.0.0/linking.md

 we already have one after following the guide about [Deploying your first project](deploying.md).

-To continue with this exploration, let's write a new contract in `contracts/MyLinkedContract.sol`, and let's make it import a very common contract from the [OpenZeppelin](https://openzeppelin.org/) package:
+To continue with this exploration, let's write a new contract called `MyLinkedContract.sol` and place it in the `contracts` folder.
+Then, let's make it import a very common contract from the [OpenZeppelin](https://openzeppelin.org/) package:

 ```solidity